stjude-rust-labs/planetary/README.md

 As a starting point, we recommend you review the following aspects of your deployment and the Helm chart.
-Keep in mind that this list is non-exhaustive, so you should do your own research to create a complete list of requirements for your situation.
+Keep in mind that this list is non-exhaustive, so you should do your own research to create a complete list of concerns to consider in your situation.

+- [ ] **Ingress and External Exposure.** The services provided by Planetary include **no authentication or authorization at all and will accept and execute unauthenticated requests if you do not take action to secure them further**.
+It is imperitive that you restrict these services using external authentication and authorization mechanisms.
+Further, we encourage you to review any Services or Ingress resources included in the chart to confirm they are exposed only as needed.
+Ensure TLS termination, authentication, authorization, and rate-limiting are configured according to your policies, and integrate the service with a web application firewall.
 - [ ] **RBAC Permissions.** We've scoped roles and bindings according to what we believe to be least-privilege access.
 Review these to ensure they align with your internal access control policies and compliance standards.